101t/jasmin-web-panel/README.md

 	<a href="https://travis-ci.org/101t/jasmin-web-panel"><img src="https://travis-ci.org/101t/jasmin-web-panel.svg?branch=master" alt="travis-ci"></a>
 </p>

-Jasmin SMS Web Interface for Jasmin SMS Gateway
+Jasmin SMS Web Interface for [Jasmin SMS Gateway](https://github.com/jookies/jasmin)

 ## Installing and Deployment

+Before starting please make sure you have installed and running [Jasmin SMS Gateway](http://docs.jasminsms.com/en/latest/installation/index.html) on your server.

 ### Installation

-Download and Extract folder We recommend installing in a `virtualenv`
+Download and Extract folder We recommended installing python dependencies in `virtualenv`

 Install dependencies:

-> This version using `python >= 3.5` make sure you have installed
+> This version using `python >= 3.5` make sure you have installed on your system.

 go to `jasmin-web-panel/` and run